Zhiyuanlu000217/8916-A1/Report.md

 ## Section 2: WebSockets for Real-time Communication

+1. **Event Subscription**: WebSocket allows users to receive real-time notifications when certain events occur, such as:
+   - **New messages**: Notifying users when a new message arrives.
+   - **Message updates**: Receiving updates when a message is edited or deleted.
+   - **User mentions**: Sending alerts when a user is mentioned in a group chat.
+   - **Channel updates**: Notifying users about changes in channels, roles, or settings.
+   - **Presence updates**: Informing users when their friends come online or change their status.

+2. Service status polling: The server will keep tracking the current service status such as latency when user connected to the video stream or voice channel.
+3. Account status: There's an option that allows user to log out at all other devices, which can be done with websocket
+4. Event bridge: Trigger third-party service upon specific event, such as discord bot can be programmed to react on certain events, this is done by websocket.

+Note: Unlike simpler real-time communication apps, Discord does not use WebSocket for sending messages directly.
+Instead, WebSocket is primarily used for event notifications, status updates, and presence tracking.

+### Differ from REST and GraphQL

+WebSocket is a long-live connection between client and server, it will remain during the app's lifecycle.
+REST and GraphQL is stateless, undirectional, and it's more like a one-time communicate, which each request is standalone.

+Websocket is using TCP protocol, which REST and GraphQL is using HTTP/HTTPS.
+REST and GraphQL can be used for polling, but still not perfect choice for high-frequency updates.
+Polling too frequent will increase the bandwidth usage and latency, especially when in the situation that hundres of thouthands users using it at the same time.

 Consider the following two workflow, and see how they work differently:

 > 1. User wants to log out all the devices that has his account.